bennettoxford/kissh/README.md

 For each server, the first time you log in via SSH, you will need to set a password.
-It should be a strong password, but bear in mind you will need to type it in by hand, most likley.
+It should be a strong password, but bear in mind you will need to type it in by hand, most likely.
 It is acceptable to reuse the same password across multiple server - the main purpose is to require a password for sudo usage.